rage/programming-23/data/part-5/1-more-lists.md

 ## Matrices

-A two-dimensional table, or a _matrix_, is also a natural application of a list within a list.
+A two-dimensional array, or a _matrix_, is also a natural application of a list within a list.

 For example, the following matrix